2008 Winnipeg Blue Bombers season

-The 2008 Winnipeg Blue Bombers season was the 51st season for the team in the Canadian Football League and their 76th overall.
+The 2008 Winnipeg Blue Bombers season was the 51st season for the team in the Canadian Football League (CFL) and their 76th overall.
 The Blue Bombers attempted to win their 11th Grey Cup championship, but they lost in the Eastern Semi-Final game against the Edmonton Eskimos, who crossed over from the West.

 Offseason

 CFL draft

 The Winnipeg Blue Bombers moved up in the CFL draft without even making a trade.
 The Bombers moved into the sixth spot in the CFL's college entry draft when the Montreal Alouettes lost their first choice.
 The Alouettes lost the choice because the club exceeded its salary cap by more than $100,000.